Romance in the Rain: Supporting cast

 A wealthy businessman in Shanghai, Qin Wuye is the owner of a nightclub called "Grand Shanghai".
 When Yiping comes in search for work, Qin Wuye offers her a job to sing at his nightclub after being stunned by Yiping's attitude.
 Eventually, Yiping's relationship with Qin Wuye grows stronger and Yiping relies on him several times for assistance.
-Qin Wuye gave the job as a songstress in the "Big Shanghai" during the war and during the financial crisis of the Lu family.
+Qin Wuye gave the job as a singer in the "Big Shanghai" during the war and during the financial crisis of the Lu family.